genuinebyte/gensite/words/crashing-firefox.md

 one can create by harnessing the great power of the Geolocation API.
 That is, if you're on Firefox; Chrome seems fine.

-If you're on Firefox and you click the button bellow, making sure to allow location access, you'll be flooded with alerts faster than you can close them.
+If you're on Firefox and you click the button below, making sure to allow location access, you'll be flooded with alerts faster than you can close them.
 I recommend being sure that "Don't ask me again" is *unchecked*, unless you want to spend a non-small amount of time fighting the cache to get your browser back.